ImperialCollegeLondon/unit_testing_Cpp/_episodes/l2_02_basic_unit_testing.md

 - "How can I write and run unit tests with GoogleTest?"
 objectives:
 - "Understand the basic components of a unit test"
-- "Understand how to write a unit test using GoogleTest"
+- "Learn how to write, compile and run a unit test based on GoogleTest"
-- "Understand how to compile and run the tests"
-- "Understand some of the macros available in GoogleTest"
+- "Explain some of the commonly used macros in a unit test based on GoogleTest"
 keypoints:
-- "We learnt about some of the popular testing frameworks for C++."
-- "We learnt the basics of GoogleTest."
-- "We learnt how to use GoogleTest to write our tests."
-- "We learnt about anatomy of a unit tests."
+- "Amongst the various libraries available for testing in C++, GoogleTest is one of the most popular and easy to use library."
-- "We learnt how to write effective unit tests."
+- "GoogleTest offers various macros such as equality assertions, boolean assertions, exception assertions etc. to write your unit tests."
-- "Finally, we saw an example to demonstrate the above concepts."
+- "A unit test typically follows a three step structure: Setup, Execution and Verification also widely termed as Arrange, Act and Assert (AAA) technique."
+- "GoogleTest allows you to write your tests with and without your own main function.
+In case you do not want to write your own main function, you can link against the one provided in the `libgtest_main.a` library."
 ---

 ## 1. Popular frameworks for testing in C++